 Route goes through trees at base of cliffs in shadow, then up to the right following trees to notch.
 After this, still hundreds of feet climb to summit.

 Fred and I decided to hike Mt.
-Kinesava when we were riding on the Wire Pass Trail near Springdale, Utah a few months ago and we saw it towering over the southern entrance to Zion National Park.
+Kinesava when we saw it towering over the southern entrance to Zion National Park while riding on the Wire Pass Trail near Springdale, Utah.
 When we finally had a cool day during a more recent hike/bike vacation, we gave it a try.
 Even though we didn't make it, this mountain is one of the most memorable I have ever hiked.
 Majestic Mt.
 Kinesava remains elusive, invincible, its petroglyphs unreachable, at least to us.
 A grudge peak.

 Kinesava is more than a hike, it's an experience.
 The view of red and orange cliffs and pinnacles that tower the more you climb, the increasingly spectacular views of Zion Canyon behind you and the ever-shrinking town of Springdale below create a unique "surround-view" experience of being "perched" for hours.
 Kinesava's refusal to let just anyone walk on her summit may be the reason why Native Americans chose this place to carve petroglyphs on the mesa just above these challenging rock walls.
 Landmarks in Zion, like Mt.
 Kinesava and Sinawava are named after Paiute deities.